 - Dull pain in the lower pelvic area

 - Pain in the lower back, hips, or upper thighs

 - Gradual loss of appetite and weight

 What Are Causes or Risk Factors for Prostate Cancer?

 Like all types of cancer, the exact causes of prostate cancer are not easy to determine.
 In many cases, multiple factors are usually involved, including genetics, smoking, exposure to environmental toxins, diet, and some of the following:

-Age is a well-known risk factor for prostate cancer.
-As men age, their risk of getting prostate cancer increases also.
+Age is a well-known risk factor for it.
+As men age, their risk of getting the disease increases also.
 It is rarely found in men younger than age 40.
 Damage to the genetic material (DNA) of prostate cells is more likely for men over the age of 55.
 Damaged or abnormal prostate cells can begin to grow out of control and form tumors.

 Men from African descent by far, the highest incidence of the disease.
-African Canadian and American men are more likely to get prostate cancer at an earlier age.
+African Canadian and American men are more likely to get it at an earlier age.
 They are also more like to have aggressive tumors that grow quickly, spread and cause death.
 The reason why prostate cancer is more prevalent in that ethnic group is unclear.
 It could be due to socioeconomic, environmental, diet or other factors.
-Other ethnicities, such as Hispanic and Asian men, are less likely to get prostate cancer.
+Other ethnicities, such as Hispanic and Asian men, are less likely to get it.

 - Family History: